 The TF Bank Mastercard Gold is one 100% free of charge with no annual fee, and you can link it to any checking account of your choice.
 Take a look at our guide on Best German Bank for English Speakers to find the best checking account.

-Two unique things that make this card so popular are the ease of applying for the card, especially if you have just moved to Germany.
+Two unique things that make this card so popular.
+The ease of applying for the card, especially if you have just moved to Germany.
 It also seems to be the most accessible card to get, and where you do not need a long credit history.
 We can confirm that our readers get accepted most by this credit card.

 So either you don’t use this card to withdraw cash or balance out the amount you took out on the same day, to limit these fees.